 Many graduation parties are open houses and most are in summer so that means outdoor parties.
 Of course, this isn’t always the case, but here are menu ideas for an outdoor graduation party.
 That means you need food that’s easy to eat (it’s hard to use a knife and fork sitting on a lawn chair or on the grass), and that will hold up for a few hours outside.
 For high school or college graduations, you will have teenagers there, which means more than one feeding.

 - Chips and Salsa.
 Easy to do.
-You buy the chips and you can buy commercial salsas and everybody will be happy.
-If you want to make your own salsa try this Artichoke Salsa.
-(Some in the office are huge fans of artichokes.)
+You buy the chips and commercial salsas and everybody will be happy.
+If you want to make your own salsa, try this Artichoke Salsa.
+(I have a few friends who are huge fans of artichokes.)

 - Six foot sub.
 Always a hit and really makes a WOW statement on your table.
-The key to success if finding a bakery that makes a great 6 foot loaf.
-Once you have the bread here are some ideas but in the end put the things you and your graduate like on your sandwich.
+The key to success is finding a bakery that makes a great 6 foot loaf.
+Once you have the bread here are some ideas, but in the end, put the things you and your graduate like on your sandwich.

-Southern Fried Chicken.
-Here’s Paula Deen’s recipe for chicken or you can just grill some yourself.
-Remember though that managing a lot of chicken on the grill is a little tougher than burgers or brats so don't be afraid to order a full pan or two from our local deli.
-A bit pricey but it makes managing the rest of the meal easier.
+- Southern Fried Chicken.
+Here’s Paula Deen’s recipe for chicken, or you can just grill some yourself.
+Remember though that managing a lot of chicken on the grill is a little tougher than burgers or brats, so don't be afraid to order a full pan or two from your local deli.
+A bit pricey, but it makes managing the rest of the meal easier.